 The NIAH was established on a statutory basis by the enactment of the Architectural Heritage (National Inventory) and Historic Monuments (Miscellaneous Provisions) Act, 1999.

-If a planning authority proposes to add a structure onto its RPS it must inform the owner/occupier of the proposal and notify them again on the final decision of the elected local councillors.
+If a local authority proposes to add a structure onto its RPS it must inform the owner/occupier of the proposal and notify them again on the final decision of the elected local councillors.
 The full procedure for making an addition to or deletion from the RPS is set out in Section 55 of the Planning and Development Act, 2000.
 Alternatively, a structure may be added to the RPS during a review of the Development Plan, in which case the procedures in Section 12 are used.

 The Structures at Risk Fund (SRF) was introduced by the Department in 2011 to assist large-scale architectural heritage conservation projects.
 The Built Heritage Jobs Leverage Scheme (BHJLS) was introduced by the Department in 2014 to assist labour-intensive small-scale architectural conservation projects.
 The funding schemes were subsequently renamed as the Historic Structures Fund (HSF) and the Built Heritage Investment Scheme (BHIS) respectively.
 Applications for funding under the HSF are made in the first instance to the local authority who, following an initial assessment, forward no more than two high priority applications to the Department for a final decision.
 Applications for funding under the BHIS are made to the local authority who assess each application and allocate funding as appropriate.
 Information on the HSF and BHIS is available from the local authorities.